magento/magento2-functional-testing-framework/docs/guides/git-vs-composer-install.md

 ### Conclusion

-There are no differences from MFTF's perspective between having the test materials in `app/code` or in `/vendor` as it reads artifacts from both paths.
+There are no differences from MFTF's perspective between having the test materials in `app/code` or in `/vendor`.
 It works the same.
 Composer based install may benefit teams when there's a need to match file systems in dev and production.

 If you are a contributing developer with an understanding of Git and Composer commands, you can choose the GitHub installation method instead.